FahimFBA/digital-image-processing-uiu-theory/01. Music Prediction/README.md

 drive.mount('/content/drive')
 ```

-The code you provided is used to mount Google Drive in a Google Colab notebook.
-Google Colab is a cloud-based platform that allows you to run and write code using Jupyter notebooks.
+The code is used to mount Google Drive in a Google Colab notebook.
+Google Colab is a cloud-based platform that allows us to run and write code using Jupyter notebooks.

 Here's a breakdown of the code: